I worked on HP before the split, building a brand to bring together 320,000 people into a collective whole.

-HP was the most successful company nobody respected.
 Despite ranking #1 or #2 in nearly every category they competed in, customers saw them as the commodity printer company—not the innovation powerhouse they actually were.
+After 56 acquisitions in five years with no central marketing leadership, individual business units were literally running different versions of the HP logo.
+Brand chaos was eroding billions in potential value.

 The transformation delivered immediate results: $3 billion in brand value added within 18 months, measured by both Interbrand and Millward Brown.
 But the deeper victory was coherence—for the first time, HP felt like one company making everything work together, from enterprise servers to consumer printers to digital experiences.

-The heart of the new identity was the Progress Mark, built to adapt to context and the stories being told.
+The heart of the new brand was the Progress Mark, built to adapt to context and the stories being told.
 Building an iconic mark with the ability to shift form, shape and substance allowed us to not just be adjacent to the story, but to be integral to the very story being told.

 The Progress Mark’s reveal film.
 The film encapsulated the core strategy, but then went further to show the number of ways the brand to spring to life, in print and in pixels.